Mallow: benefits, dosage, contraindications

 Gastritis ✪✪✪✪✪

-Mallow is recognized for its therapeutic virtues in treating digestive system inflammations, such as gastritis.
-According to ESCOP (European Scientific Cooperative on Phytotherapy), mallow is indicated for relieving oral, pharyngeal, and gastric mucous membrane irritations.
-These properties are due to the presence of mucilages in the plant, which form a protective film on irritated or inflamed mucous membranes, thus reducing inflammation and promoting healing.
-Used as an adjuvant, mallow provides gentle and effective relief, making it an interesting option in the treatment of inflammatory digestive disorders.
+Mallow is recognized for its therapeutic virtues in the treatment of inflammations of the digestive tract, such as gastritis.
+According to ESCOP (European Scientific Cooperative on Phytotherapy), mallow is indicated to relieve irritations of the oral, pharyngeal and gastric mucosae.
+These properties are explained by the presence of mucilages in the plant, which form a protective film over irritated or inflamed mucous membranes, thereby reducing inflammation and promoting healing.
+Used as an adjunct, mallow provides effective and gentle relief, making it an interesting option in the treatment of inflammatory digestive disorders.

 Posologie